dsc-courses/practice.dsc10.com/problems/fa21-final/q6-club-penguin.md

 |$\text{average} \pm 2\text{SDs}$ | $\geq 75\%$ | $\approx 95\%$ |
 |$\text{average} \pm 3\text{SDs}$ | $\geq 88\%$ | $\approx 99.73\%$ |

-In this question, we want 68% confidence interval, given that the distribution of sample mean is roughly normal, our CI should have range $\text{population mean} \pm 1 \ \text{SD}$.
-Thus, the interval is approximately $46.24-(-46.24)=92.48$.
+In this question, we want 68% confidence interval, given that the distribution of sample mean is roughly normal, our CI should have range $\text{sample mean} \pm 1 \ \text{SD}$.
+Thus, the interval is approximately $[4200-46.24 = 4153.76, 4200+46.24=4246.24]$.
-We compare the 68% CI in Option 2, 3, 4, and we choose **Option 2** since it has a 68% CI with an interval approximately 92.48.
-(There is 3.5 bars between 4150 and 4200, so 1 bar is about $50/3.5 \approx 14$ width.
-There is about 6.5 bars within 68% CI in Option 2, so we have $6.5 \cdot 14 = 91$)
+We compare the 68% CI in Option 1, 2 and we choose **Option 2** since it has a 68% CI with approximately the same interval.

 <average>66</average>